What is light pollution?

 Light pollution occurs when artificial light is directed towards the sky or excessively illuminates outdoor spaces, leading to a decrease in the visibility of stars and other celestial objects.

-This type of pollution can result from a variety of sources, such as lamp posts, illuminated billboards, and buildings with excessive lighting.
+This type of pollution can result from a variety of sources, including streetlights, illuminated billboards, and overly lit buildings.

 As a result, it can have negative impacts on humans and wildlife.

-For humans, exposure to too much light at night can disrupt sleep patterns and lead to health problems such as obesity and depression.
+For humans, exposure to excess light at night can disrupt sleep patterns and lead to health problems such as obesity and depression.

 It also poses a risk to drivers on the road, impairing their vision at night.